Personal Accident Insurance Spain

 Legal framework

-Spanish personal accident insurance is governed by Ley 50/1980 de Contrato de Seguro, Articles 100–104, which define an accident as "corporal injury caused by a sudden, external, violent and involuntary event, independent of the will of the insured".
+Spanish personal accident insurance is governed by Ley 50/1980 de Contrato de Seguro, Articles 100–104.
+These articles define an accident as "corporal injury caused by a sudden, external, violent and involuntary event, independent of the will of the insured".

 All insurers must be authorised by the Dirección General de Seguros (DGS).
-Personal accident is a separate contract from health and life insurance — it pays a fixed lump sum or daily benefit on defined accident outcomes regardless of any other policies you hold.
+Personal accident is a separate contract from health and life insurance.
+It pays a fixed lump sum or daily benefit on defined accident outcomes.
+This is regardless of any other policies you hold.

 Standard cover components